 - A national Domestic Violence Order scheme now means DVOs issued in one state will be recognised in all others.

-- To tackle online abuse, we have established a national system for online complaints and expanded the role of the e-Safety Commissioner – so this office now takes responsibility for online safety issues affecting adults, not just children.
+- To tackle online abuse, we have established a national system for online complaints and expanded the role of the e-Safety Commissioner.
+This office now takes responsibility for online safety issues affecting adults, not just children.

-- To help drive cultural change, we have launched a $30 million national campaign to change young people’s attitudes to women and violence.
-There have been more than 40 million online views of the Stop it at the Start TV ads, and the campaign website has been viewed more than 500,000 times.
+- To help drive cultural change, a $30 million national campaign to change young people’s attitudes to women and violence.
+The first phase of the Stop it at the Start campaign was viewed more than 43 million times online.